Structured Data + ICD-10: Readiness Is All

 Both sides say that the other isn't ready and therefore is slowing down the preparations needed to meet that rapidly approaching deadline.
 This is a bad situation where neither side feels like they are working together towards something, but instead at competing angles.
 They both acknowledge that there are a lot of issues that simultaneously require their time, attention, and resources ('competing priorities') - but does that not suggest they don't perceive the need to reprioritize ICD-10 conversion to a higher level?
 Perhaps, with all of the previous delayed start dates, both sides are hoping that yet another 11th hour delay will be instituted once more?
 Whatever the case, the picture is one of imminent failure unless there are changes in priorities, behavior and even thinking about how to best implement this change.

 I've written before about this upcoming conversion and then, just as now, I was an advocate of using ICD-10's own structured design as the best way to ease conversion.
 As seen in that graphic above, each ICD-10's digits have a meaning - whether it's the area of the body, type of illness or injury, the severity, etc. So if each of those digits represent a question (where did it happen, how bad was it,), then supplying the answers can automatically populate that code.
 If physicians are presented with a synoptic report with clearly delineated, standardized fields, then they will produce structured data out of it.
-That is, itemized pieces of information that can then be used to derive a response.

 At mTuitive, we've already incorporated this into our pathology product (though it obviously won't be live until that October 2014 date) as you can see on the right.
 By having users enter in information - important to note: information they are already capturing, albeit in unstructured manners like dictation or narrative reporting - by having these physicians fill out these fields and enter in this data, we are able to automatically derive however many codes we need to help them justify their procedures/work and to get reimbursement started faster.
 ICD-10 is already a piece of structured data - why not use that to our advantage?
 By encouraging more synoptic format reports and an increased use of initial structured data capture (as opposed to abstractors wading through long paragraphs), healthcare providers will be able to meet this new tsunami of change.
 That tidal wave is bearing down on every healthcare provider in the United States - the question is, when it hits - will you sink or will you swim?